 Watching the Bon Appetit crew research the perfect pizza has been a lot of fun.
 I watched every minute aside from the episode on toppings.
 I don’t care about toppings.
 I don’t believe a pizza is a pizza unless it is a cheese pizza!

-One of the things I’ve wanted to for a long time is to publish other people’s DIY NAS builds which I have across and share them with our audience.
-Shortly after I finished the latest in my DIY NAS blogs, the DIY NAS: 2019 Edition, Pat and I were talking about when we’d launch Butter, What?! and the kind(s) of topics we would wind up sharing here and this topic immediately jumped to my mind.
+One of the things I’ve wanted to do for a long time is to publish other people’s DIY NAS builds which I have come across and share them with our audience.
+Shortly after I finished the latest in my DIY NAS blogs, the DIY NAS: 2019 Edition, Pat and I were talking about when we’d launch Butter, What?! and the kind(s) of topics we would wind up sharing here, and this topic immediately jumped to my mind.

 Brian and I have been writing about our adventures with home servers for a long time.
 He’s been giving away DIY NAS builds for years, and he’s explained his ZFS disk configuration.
 I’ve been running a little virtual machine host at home, and I’ve explained my home server choices on my blog, too.

 I have an awesome coffee brewing equipment at home: A Rancilio Silvia espresso machine, a Baratza Preciso grinder, an Aeropress, two Moka Express ports, a couple of French presses, and a cheap pourover cone.
 Until recently, I’ve only been buying coffee that’s already roasted.
 Can you believe that?

 I was checking my notes and looking for some interesting things to include in today’s post, and I remembered that Brian Moses’s DIY NAS giveaway has just come to and end!